MaillPierre/SWKrimpSim/README.md

 ## Content of the repository

 Source code of the approach for a structural similarity of RDF graphs based on frequent patterns, and its related experiments.
-In this project, it is included the code for the proposal to evaluate the evolution of a dataset currently submitted to SWJ.
+In this project, it is included the code for the proposal to evaluate the evolution of a dataset already accepted at SWJ (see citations).

 + The [SWPattern folder](https://github.com/MaillPierre/SWKrimpSim/tree/master/SWPattern) contains the source code for the conversion of RDF datasets and updates to transaction, and their comparison and evaluation using codetables.